lamassu/lamassu-machine/README.md

 ```

 The mock validator will output its device path, e.g. ```/dev/ttys009```.
-Use that to run the main program, called sencha-brain, along with a Bitcoin
+Use that to run the main program, called lamassu-machine, along with a Bitcoin
 address **you control**:

 ```
-node bin/sencha-brain --mock-btc 1KAkLnhU1BpvgjQUgLk1HF4PEgh4asFNS8 \
+node bin/lamassu-machine --mock-btc 1KAkLnhU1BpvgjQUgLk1HF4PEgh4asFNS8 \
 --mock-bv '/dev/ttys009' --mock-trader
 ```